Santa vs. the Snowman 3D: Plot

 The Snowman and his minions invade Santa's Village, but Santa sends his elves to fight back, in a chaotic battle.
 The elves attempt to melt and blow up the snowmen while the snowmen spew snowballs at the elves.
 Since Christmas is only hours away, Santa decides to help his elves end the conflict, and enters the battle in a large Nutcracker mech.
 The Snowman unleashes a snow monster, but Santa's mech defeats the monster by shrinking it with a heat gun.
 Just when it seems that Snowman is about to surrender, many more of his minions appear, greatly outnumbering Santa's forces.
 With that, Santa and his elves are imprisoned in an ice cage, and the Snowman leaves to deliver toys.

 The Snowman, feeling wonderful because everyone will soon love him, soars above the rooftops in a snow replica of Santa's sleigh, while his minions act as his reindeer.
 The Snowman arrives at a little girl's house and enters through the front door.
 An elf named Flippy frees Santa and his elves, and Santa heads to the Snowman's location.
 The Snowman gives the girl an ice doll, but the doll shatters, and his other toys melted near the fireplace.
-Santa arrives and gives the girl a real doll.
+This causes the girl to burst into tears.
+But then, Santa arrives and gives the girl a real doll.
 Instead of punishing the Snowman, Santa, knowing the Snowman regrets what he did, gives him the flute he attempted to steal.
 Santa explains to the Snowman that the flute always belonged to him because Santa accidentally broke the other flute, and that he could've given joy to people on his own, without taking over Santa's operations.
 As they are about to part ways, the Snowman discovers that his sleigh and his minions had melted from the heat of the little girl's chimney.
 Santa offers the Snowman a ride back home, and they become friends.